ResFactory/r2/lib/sql/render/README.md

     attribute or column.
   - `text`, `integer`, etc. are generic domains but a domain may also be `person_id`, `daily_purchase_amount`, or any custom business data.
-- `attribute` refers to a named instance of a specific domain.
-For example, `person_id` can be a domain but once it's a named column of a table it becomes an _attribute_.
+- `attribute` or `property` refers to a named instance of a specific domain.
+For example, `person_id` can be a domain but once it's a named column of a table it becomes an _attribute_ or a _property_.
-- `entity` is a concrete instance of a group of domains, this is usally a _table_ in SQL but might also be represented as a view or a stored function.
+- `entity` is a concrete instance of a group of domain instances such as _attributes_ or _properties_.
+An _entity_ is usally a _table_ in SQL but might also be represented as a view or a stored function.
 - `link` is a 1:n, n:1, or n:n relationship between entities.
   - Links are typically defined as foreign keys in SQL but could be represented as arrays in stored procedures or an ORM.
   - For example, if you had an Order entity (table) with order line and customer table foreign keys then the Order's links could be 1:n `items[]` and 1:1 `customer`.
+- `namespace` refers to _physical_ storage grouping (e.g. `schemas` in some databases).
+- `information model module` (`IMM`) is a _logical_ grouping of multiple domains, entities, tables, views, schemas, namespaces, etc.

 ## Architecture and Strategy